Gets the primary clipboard of the widget.

 .

-Gets the contents of the tooltip for @widget.
+Gets the contents of the tooltip for the widget.

-If the @widget's tooltip was set using
+If the widget's tooltip was set using

 Gtk::Widget#tooltip_markup=